-3.D.6 The Putative Ion (H+ or Na+)-translocating NADH:Ferredoxin Oxidoreductase (NFO) Family
+3.D.6 The Putative Ion (H+ or Na+)-translocating NADH:Ferredoxin Oxidoreductase (NFO or NRF) Family

 The NFO family consists of enzyme complexes, each probably consisting of seven distinct subunits that catalyze transfer of electrons from NADH to ferredoxin, an energetically unfavorable reaction.
 This reaction is probably driven by the flow of H+ or Na+ down the ion electrochemical gradient from the outside to the inside of the bacterial cell.
 The best characterized system is encoded by the rnfABCDEGH operon found in Rhodobacter capsulatus.
 The rnf (Rhodobacter nitrogen fixation) genes are essential for normal nitrogen fixation as reduced ferredoxin, generated primarily by the rnf operon gene products, is the normal electron donor to the iron-containing dinitrogenase reductase.
 Of these proteins, RnfA, D and E are predicted to have a transmembrane topology with RnfA and RnfE, which are 35% identical, having five established TMSs with opposite orientation in the membrane (Sääf et al., 1999).
 All other proteins of the system (B, C, G and H) are believed to be water soluble.